Plant Based Zucchini Lasagna rich in Vitamin B

-The LMS Family Cookbook along with one of the Joyous Health Cookbooks will be part of several door prizes for a Wellness Event that The Nourished Executive is planning for 2022.
+The LMS Family Cookbook along with one of the Joyous Health Cookbooks will be part of several door prizes for a Wellness Event that The Nourished Executive is planning later on this year.
 More to come of this.

 The LMS Family Cookbook featured a beautiful Zucchini Lasagna with a Fresh Marinara Sauce created by Carmen Calzada.

 As I looked at the Marinara Sauce, this seemed to be a great addition to the plant based Zucchini Lasagna recipe that continued to evolve.
 I am so grateful to Joy and Carmen for the inspiration to create something new, by “not going by the book”.